 (It is completely possible if you are willing – and brave enough – to roll up the sleeves do-it-yourself!
 Our wedding cost under £5000 in total).

 - Get married on a Monday (or any other weekday) – the packages are so much cheaper!

-– DIY your décor – I lost count of all the projects I had on the go, from making my own paper bunting to arranging my own flowers, complete with bridal and bridesmaid bouquets.
+- DIY your décor - I lost count of all the projects I had on the go, from making my own paper bunting to arranging my own flowers, complete with bridal and bridesmaid bouquets.
 Don’t pay someone else to do it – if you have an idea, just give it a go!
 I so enjoyed immersing myself creatively into weaving my wedding together by hand that I was a little lost when it was all over.
 (And my flat was a tip).
-Oh – and use Pinterest to help you!
+Oh – and use Pinterest

 - Get family and friends involved.
 We are incredibly grateful for the generosity of our family and friends.
 From the invites (designed by my talented little brother), to the gorgeous wedding cake, to the brilliant black cab transport (provided by my Uncle, a London cabbie) we are indebted to so many for helping to create our perfect wedding.